CRowdCLassic/Documentation/README.md

 The manifesto will come to light soon to explain the intentions further.

-It will be anonymous effort until the support for this project get stronger.
+It will be an anonymous effort until the support for this project get stronger.
 Join the future together.

 P.S.
 It may smell fishy right now but it will get better in time, this is a promise.
 And you know to always DYOR, right.